MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 :::image type="content" source="../../media/2021/04/edge91-application-manifest-errors-and-warnings.msft.png" alt-text="In Microsoft Edge version 91 or later, no error is displayed when you provide at least one square icon" lightbox="../../media/2021/04/edge91-application-manifest-errors-and-warnings.msft.png":::

-To review errors and warnings in your Web App Manifest, navigate to the **Application** tool and choose the **Manifest** section.
+To review errors and warnings in your Web App Manifest, select **Application** tool > **Application** section > **Manifest**.
 Errors and warnings are listed under the **Errors and Warnings** heading.
 For more information about the Web App Manifest, see [Use the Web App Manifest to integrate your Progressive Web App into the Operating System](../../../../progressive-web-apps-chromium/how-to/web-app-manifests.md).
 To create icons to include in your Web App Manifest, go to the [PWABuilder Image Generator](https://www.pwabuilder.com/imageGenerator).
-To review real-time updates on this feature in the Chromium open-source project, see Issue [1185945](https://crbug.com/1185945).
+For real-time updates on this feature in the Chromium open-source project, see Issue [1185945](https://crbug.com/1185945).

 <!-- ====================================================================== -->